fluteds/batch/readme.md

 ## Windows

 > [!CAUTION]
-> Do not run any of the following without checking the code first - if you break something it is not my fault.
+> Do not run any of the following without checking the code first.
+If you break something it is not my fault.
 A lot of these change something about the system and can cause issues.
 Please also check if the file has `win10` or `win11` at the start of each file name.

 - Reset Windows Updates - Resets Windows Update Components
 - Clear Windows Update Cache - Clears Windows Update Cache